 Carving out time is the most important thing.
 Give them the opportunity to be involved.
 Maybe on a Sunday, but it might mean meeting them where they are.
-Think of a couple of simple questions that are relevant to something you'd like their input on.
+You could think of a couple of simple questions that are relevant to something you'd like their input on.
+Why is it important that we hear from young people?